cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 This provides many ways to communicate with other devices&mdash;all without needing to bring an app to the foreground of the host device.

 #### Set up the app service on the target device
 This guide will use the [Roman Test App for Windows](http://aka.ms/romeapp) as its target app service.
 In other words, the code below will cause an Android app to look for that specific app service on the given remote system.
-If you wish to test this scenario, download the Roman Test App on a Windows device and make sure you are signed in with the same MSA account you used in the [Getting started guide](getting-started-rome-android.md).
+If you wish to test this scenario, download the Roman Test App on a Windows device and make sure you are signed in with the same MSA you used in the preliminary steps above.

 For instructions on how to write your own UWP app service, see [Create and consume an app service](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service).